flash62au/EngineDriver_Home/docs/contributing/index.rst

 * Double quotes (") should only be used for quoting text from people, documents or web sites
 *	No quotes around 'Also See' type references
 *	Avoid '(above)' or '(below)' in text.
 Use hypertext links instead
-*	'TODO' or \|todo\| in the text means that it is still a work-in-process and needs to be updated.
+*	'TODO' or \|todo\| or \.\. todo\:\:  in the text means that it is still a work-in-process and needs to be updated.
 It may be followed by descriptive text in italics describing the issue to be fixed
 * Use \`\`\literal text blocks\`\` when describing preference values  - ``literal text blocks``
 * Use \:menuselection\:\`Menu --> Preferences --> ..\` for menu descriptions - :menuselection:`Menu --> Preferences --> ..`
 * Use \:guilabel\:\`\GUI labels\` for buttons  - :guilabel:`GUI labels`